T4533N/react-typing-test/README.md

-## react-typing-test
+## React-Typing-Test

 A Typing speed test game without time limit.
 Test your typing speed with ease and find out how fast can you type in real world.

+## Tech Stack

+1. React
+2. Node.js
+3. Vercel (deployment)

 ## Getting Started

 1. Clone the repo: `git clone https://github.com/nfuad/pokerilla.git`
-2. Install dependencies: `cd pokerilla && yarn`
+2. Install dependencies: `cd react-typing-test && npm install`
-3. Run the development server: `yarn dev`
+3. Run the development server: `npm start`

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Deployment

+NOTE: The app is automatically deployed by vercel when code is pushed to the remote repo.

 ## Live Demo